 In the late 1990s and early 2000s Leicester City punched well above their weight in the League Cup, winning it twice and losing another final.
-Chelsea have also enjoyed a run of success, whilst it might now be worth noting that Man City have won three of five EFL Cups since 2014.
+Chelsea have also enjoyed a run of success, whilst it is definitely worth noting that Man City have won five of seven EFL Cups since 2014.

 History and Background

 Compared to many major football competitions the League Cup is a mere baby.
-The FA Cup was founded all the way back in the 1871-72 season; in contrast the first League Cup was played as recently as 1961.
+The FA Cup was founded all the way back in the 1871-72 season; in contrast the first League Cup was played as recently as the 1960/1961 season.

 It began shortly after the advent of European football in the 1950s and was both a response to the growing popularity of that and also against the power of the FA.
 It was felt a secondary competition could be used by clubs suffering early elimination from the FA Cup and the idea was first mooted by Stanley Rous.